adeela-jaffery14/project-repo6/README.md

 Demo Project # 6

-Hi all!
-This is my next project in which I hope to learn how to create a scroll animation.
-We begin with three content blocks but as we scroll down the site, more content blocks start appearing.
+This is my next project.
+It's about creating a scroll animation.
+Depending on the height of the browser, one or more of the text boxes might appear on the page.
+As we scroll down the site, more boxes start appearing.
 They alternate in appearing from the left and right.
 That's pretty much it for this project.
-Until next time!

-As always, thank you for viewing my project.
+Thank you for viewing my project.